SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 - The dimension of the input and output of the gaussian process must stay low (below 20 approximately), which limits application to cases with low dimensionality of the states and actions.
 - If too much points are stored in the memory of the gaussian process, the computation times might become too high per iteration.
 - The current implementation will not work for gym environments with discrete states or actions.
-- At the moment the current implementation do not allow controls where real time control is required, no guarentee are given for the time per iteration.
+- No guarentee are given for the time per iteration.
+- Actions must have an effect on the observation of the next observed step.
+Delay are not supported in the model.
+Observation must unequivocally describe the system states.
+- Sensible to observation noise: it will impact the memory of the gps and thus future predictions uncertainty.
 ## Installation
 ### Dependencies
-numpy, gym, pytorch, gpytorch, matplotlib, threadpoolctl, scikit-learn, ffmpeg
+numpy, gym, pytorch, gpytorch, matplotlib, scikit-learn, ffmpeg
 ### Install with Anaconda (recommended)
 Download [anaconda](https://www.anaconda.com/products/individual)